Yukigeshiki/job-hunt-v2-rust/README.md

 exit
 ```

 There are currently scrapers for a number of Web3 job sites.
-I will be adding others sites in the future too.
+I will be adding other sites in the future too.
 Sites included at the moment:
 - https://web3.career/
 - https://cryptojobslist.com/
 - https://jobs.solana.com/jobs